 A granite batholith just like Yosemite’s famed Half Dome, Bald Rock is a prominent fixture along the skyline of certain parts of Lake Oroville and is particularly visible from Feather Falls.
 It’s a perfect spot for hiking and backpacking.

-[Update October 2020: The portions of the Plumas National Forest affected by North Complex Fire, in which Bald Rock is located, will be closed to hiking, hunting, camping, and fishing through 2021 due to ongoing recovery efforts]
+[Update October 2020: The portions of the Plumas National Forest affected by North Complex Fire, in which Bald Rock is located, ARE CLOSED THROUGH MARCH 2023 to hiking, hunting, camping, and fishing through 2021 due to ongoing recovery efforts]

 Flat and level with a thick canopy of trees, Lower Bidwell Park is perfect for easy, leisurely strolls and bike rides that everyone in the family can enjoy.
 You can also get creekside, take a dip in Sycamore Pool, and have a picnic in a variety of locations.